gardener/gardener/docs/proposals/25-private-cloud-profiles.md

 ### Automated removal of outdated Kubernetes versions and machine image versions

 Expired Kubernetes versions in cloud profiles are currently being removed manually.
 This is not an issue since there is a very limited amount of cloud profiles.
 However, if any project administrator is allowed to create a private cloud profile that can then have its Kubernetes versions expiration dates extended, it could become a very cumbersome process to manually remove all the expired Kubernetes versions.
-It is therefore proposed to implement a custom controller managed by `gardener-controller-manager`, that reconciles private cloud profiles (and possibly even regular cloud profiles) and removes any Kubernetes versions that are past their expiration date.
+One possible solution is to implement a custom controller managed by `gardener-controller-manager`, that reconciles `PrivateCloudProfile`s (and possibly even regular cloud profiles) and removes any Kubernetes versions that are past their expiration date.
 The same could be done for machine image versions.

 However, a problem arises as the Kubernetes/machine image versions are referenced in the `providerConfig` and would therefore need to be removed manually anyway.
+Because of that, this feature is not part of this GEP.

 ### Cross-project sharing